← Back to Vault

 🔑 Keys Make It Work

 • 🔓Public key — Anyone can use this to lock a message.
-Think of it as a mailbox slot.
-Anyone can drop a letter in.

 You already use encryption every day.
 Every time you see the padlock in your browser, your connection is encrypted.